 The Abbey, properly the Priory and Parish Church of St. Andrew.
-NY 935 641.
+NY 9356 6411.
 From an old postcard in Steve Bulman's Collection.
 A modern view, interior view, and the Night Stairs, all © Alan Craxford.
 Link.
 This page explains about the Night Stairs.
 Another view, © Carole Sage (1969).
-Much remains of the Priory Gate on Gilesgate. © Steve Bulman (2010).
+More interior views - 1, 2, 3, 4, the cross, which formerly marked the grave of Bishop Acca, and a Roman gravestone (more detail here), all © Karel Kuča (2019).
+Much remains of the Priory Gate on Gilesgate, © Steve Bulman (2010).
 Link.
 Grade I listed.

 The former Hebbron Memorial Chapel (1862) on St. Mary's Chare, now in commercial use.
 It was built as Primitive Methodist; evidently "Primitive" was later erased.
 Circa NY 935 640. © Steve Bulman (2012).

 Hexham Community Church stands at the junction of Beaumont Street and Battle Hill.
 Another view.
 NY 9348 6393.
 Both © Alan Craxford.
 Link.
 The history page says that the building is a former community centre, but it's evidently also a former church - but what was it?

 A former Independent Chapel stands at NY 9371 6386 on Broadgate.
 Currently in commercial use, a 2015 Streetview can be seen here.

 The 1862 O.S. map shows a Presbyterian Chapel set back from Gilesgate (map) at NY 9343 6430.